cmyers/e2ee-msg-processor-js/README.md

 WARNING: THIS LIBRARY IS UNTESTED AND THEREFORE INSECURE.
 USE AT YOUR OWN RISK...

-Please if you're a cryptography researcher then by all means try and break this and submit an issue here.
+If you're a cryptography researcher then please by all means try and break this and submit an issue or better still a PR.